M66B/FairEmail/docs/FAQ-da-rDK.md

 Requested features should:

-* være til gavn for flest brugere
+* be useful to most people
-* ikke komplicere brugen af FairEmail
+* not complicate the usage of FairEmail
-* passer ind i FairMail-filosofien (fortroligheds- og sikkerhedsorienteret)
+* fit within the philosophy of FairEmail (privacy oriented, security minded)
-* overholde fællesstandarder (IMAP, SMTP mv.)
+* comply with common standards (IMAP, SMTP, etc)

 Features not fulfilling these requirements will likely be rejected.
 This is also to keep maintenance and support in the long term feasible.